 TOP TIPS FOR USE

-• Close doors/windows – Keep windows and doors closed so that the AC unit can remove the hot air that already exists.
+• Close doors/windows – Keep windows and doors closed so that the unit can cool the air in the room more effectively.

-• Match the unit size with the room size – We have a handy blog post here that explains how best to calculate this.
+• Match the unit size with the room size – Our guide on choosing the right size for your space explains what to consider.

-• Regular maintenance – Keep your machine maintained appropriately to reduce repair costs and extend the lifespan of your AC.
+• Regular maintenance – Keep your equipment serviced appropriately to reduce breakdown risk and protect performance over time.